engr16x/engr16x-library/src/engr16x/README.md

-# Source Code
+# Submodules

-This folder houses the source code for all engr16x library functionality.
+This folder shows the submodules for the engr16x library.
+Descriptions of the contents of each submodule are below.

 ## piTalk

-This is a library handling all data communication/streaming framework for communication between a raspberry pi and a computer
+Handles all data communication/streaming framework for communication between a raspberry pi and a computer.

-## installSpyder
+## install

-This is a script file used to download stock python and Spyder (without Anaconda) on a PC or a Mac.
+Installs software used for homework or in class.

 ## projects

-This contains files and functions for use with projects
+This contains files and functions for use with projects such as sensor filters.